rdegges/rdegges-blog/articles/2010/asterisk-git-mirrors.md

-% Asterisk Git Mirrors
+Title: Asterisk Git Mirrors
-%
+Date: 2010-08-22 08:30
-%
+Author: Randall Degges

-# Asterisk Git Mirrors
+Tags: programming, asterisk, git

 If you’re a developer in the telephony scene, you probably use and work with [Asterisk][], at least a little bit.
 Asterisk is the largest open source PBX